QuattroViper/BF4PlayerStats/README.md

 I used 2 API endpoints.

 One API Endpoint are from BF4 themself.
-One API Endpoint are from Battlelof.
+One API Endpoint are from Battlelog.